kgeographer/geojson-t/README.md

 ## GeoJSON-LDT
-This proposed extension to the GeoJSON-LD format tries to accommodate the fact that many geographic features are "event-like" (e.g. crimes, tweets,  journeys) or otherwise inherently temporal (e.g. political boundaries, flows, or anything else that changes position or shape over time).
+This proposed extension to the GeoJSON-LD format tries to accommodate the fact that many geographic features are "event-like" (e.g. journeys, crimes, tweets) or otherwise inherently temporal (e.g. political boundaries, flows, or anything else that changes position or shape over time).
 In fact **__all__** geographic features have temporal attributes, whether or not we have that data or use them for a particular application.
 Likewise, many temporal things are inherently spatial (e.g. historical periods like _Bronze Age Britain_; see [the PeriodO project](http//perio.do), [Pleiades Period Vocabulary](http://pleiades.stoa.org/vocabularies/time-periods)).
 All events occur somewhere, with a spatial footprint we might like to map or analyze.

 Like the [GeoJSON standard]() (RFC 7946) and its [GeoJSON-LD](http://geojson.org/geojson-ld/) cousin, GeoJSON-LDT represents collections of geographic features in a **FeatureCollection**, and its **geometry** element handles spatial attributes identically.
 Any software that interprests GeoJSON will interpret GeoJSON-LDT, simply ignoring certain of its elements.